SpadeMC/Spade/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

 ### Is your feature request related to a problem?
-Please describe.

 A clear and concise description of what the problem is.
 E.g. I'm always frustrated when [...]